-Before joining Haas, David spent 26 years in sales and marketing for global investment banking firms, including JP Morgan in New York and London, and Bank of America in San Francisco.
-This included corporate finance relationships with sovereign entities, banks and companies in the Middle East and the UK, as well as investment management relationships in the mid west and west coast of the US.
+Before joining the IBD program at Berkeley Haas in 2011, David spent 26 years in sales and marketing for global investment banking firms in New York, London and San Francisco.
+These included positions with JP Morgan and Bank of America.
+David's responsibilities with these firms included managing corporate finance relationships with sovereign entities, banks and companies in the Middle East and the UK.
+He also developed and maintained investment management relationships with institutional investors in the US.
 David has an MBA in Finance and International Business from Columbia University, an MA in English from Indiana University, and a BA in English from Davidson College.
-He served as a Peace Corps volunteer in the Republic of Mali, West Africa.
+He also served for two years as a Peace Corps volunteer in the Republic of Mali, West Africa.

 Whitney Hischier is a lecturer at Haas and serves as the Faculty Director for its Center for Executive Education.
 Whitney has spent most of her career in change management and system implementation consulting, primarily on international assignments.
 She has worked for KPMG in the Netherlands and UK, ABN Amro Bank in Portugal and Spain and the Endeavor Initiative, on projects in Chile and Argentina.
 Following an undergraduate degree focused on security and arms control, she worked with NATO for ten summers to run presidential-level conferences on European security issues in the Czech Republic, Hungary, Germany, and Russia.
 Whitney previously served as the Assistant Dean for the Center for Executive Education at Haas from 2004-2012, spending much of her time consulting to domestic and international clients on human capital challenges and designing educational programs to help solve them.
 Major international clients include Statoil and DNV (Norwegian), the Panama Canal, and universities in Russia, Singapore, Taiwan, Hong Kong and China.
 Whitney serves as a faculty mentor in the International Business Development program.
 She holds a BA in International Relations from Stanford University and an MBA from Haas with a Certificate in Health Management.